2022 Workforce Forward Bond

 Wake Tech's Western Wake Campus will move from leased space in Cary to a permanent 34-acre campus in southwestern Wake County, at the intersection of U.S. Highway 1, N.C.
 Highway 55 and the new N.C.
 Highway 540/Triangle Expressway.
 Initial construction there will include a Workforce Development Center with life science, information technology and industrial training labs to support the dynamic job growth in the region.
 The site will also include the relocation of business and entrepreneurship programs, University Transfer opportunities and campus operations.

-Wake Tech’s RTP Campus has emerged as a major attraction for new and advanced technology companies growing in the Research Triangle region, as well as a unique home for education collaboration, including RTP Bio and the new Wake Early College of Information and Biotechnologies.
+Wake Tech’s RTP Campus has emerged as a major attraction for advanced technology companies growing in the Research Triangle region.
+It's also a unique home for education collaboration, including RTP Bio and the new Wake Early College of Information and Biotechnologies.
 A third building on the campus will allow the life sciences and information technology programs, especially cybersecurity, to expand, while also continuing advancement of education and industry partnerships.

 Bond funds will support needed renovations and upgrades at Wake Tech's original Southern Wake Campus and at all campus locations.
 Keeping facilities up to date with new technologies, sustainable processes, security enhancements and accessibility upgrades is a significant part of the college's commitment to maintain quality as it grows to meet the workforce needs of the community.